 Emergency and non-urgent calls (upcoming events, early dismissals) are made by Dare County Schools to residential land lines and to cell phones.
 Dare County School system and its schools are giving parents an opportunity to opt out of receiving such automated calls.

-Name of Student(s) School(s)

-I do not wish to receive non-emergency automated calls from Dare County Schools or any of its schools.
+Name of S Student(s) School(s) I do not wish to red or any of its schoo ated calls from Dare County Schools